 Visit our Media Centre for the latest Australia-China business news.

-The Australian Consulate General in Shanghai promote the full range of Australia's interests in China, including trade and investment.
+The Australian Consulate General in Shanghai promotes the full range of Australia's interests in China, including trade and investment.
 It also provides consular, passport and notarial services to Australians living and travelling in the region.

 The Australia China Alumni Association (ACAA) was established in 2007 with the support of the Australian Ambassador to China and now it has 19,000+ Australian universities alumni members across greater China.
 As a non-for-profit organisation, the ACAA is primarily funded by more than 20 Australian universities and supported by the Australian Government.